-Joint venture
+Ownership interest Business segment Joint venture partner Countryside Land Securities (Springhead) Limited 50% London Countryside Properties PLC

-- 1. The year-end date shown is the accounting reference date of the joint venture.
-In all cases the Group's accounting is performed using financial information for the Group's own reporting period and reporting date. - 2.
-Nova, Victoria includes the Victoria Circle Limited Partnership, Nova Residential Limited Partnership and Victoria Circle Developer Limited. - 3.
-On 13 April 2017, Metro Shopping Fund Limited Partnership (Metro) completed the sale of one of its assets to DV4 (a fund owned by Delancey Real Estate Asset Management Limited (Delancey)).
+1. The year-end date shown is the accounting reference date of the joint venture.
+In all cases the Group's accounting is performed using financial information for the Group's own reporting period and reporting date.

+2. Nova, Victoria includes the Victoria Circle Limited Partnership, Nova Residential Limited Partnership and Victoria Circle Developer Limited.

+3. On 13 April 2017, Metro Shopping Fund Limited Partnership (Metro) completed the sale of one of its assets to DV4 (a fund owned by Delancey Real Estate Asset Management Limited (Delancey)).
 On the same date Delancey sold its stake in Metro to Invesco Real Estate European Fund.
-The partnership was subsequently renamed The Southside Limited Partnership. - 4.
-On 23 September 2016, The Oriana Limited Partnership disposed of its interest in 26-32 Oxford Street, W1.
-5. Harvest includes Harvest 2 Limited Partnership, Harvest Development Management Limited, Harvest 2 Selly Oak Limited, Harvest 2 GP Limited and Harvest GP Limited. - 6.
-Included within Other in subsequent tables. - 7.
-At 31 March 2017, the Millshaw Property Co.
-Limited was in the process of being liquidated. - 8.
-West India Quay Unit Trust is held in the X-Leisure Unit Trust (X-Leisure) in which the Group holds a 95% share.
+The partnership was subsequently renamed The Southside Limited Partnership.

+A. On 23 September 2016, The Oriana Limited Partnership disposed of its interest in 26-32 Oxford Street, W1.
+Harvest includes Harvest 2 Limited Partnership, Harvest Development Management Limited, Harvest 2 Selly Oak Limited, Harvest 2 GP Limited and Harvest GP Limited.

+6. Included within Other in subsequent tables.

+7. At 31 March 2017, the Millshaw Property Co.
+Limited was in the process of being liquidated.

+8. West India Quay Unit Trust is held in the X-Leisure Unit Trust (X-Leisure) in which the Group holds a 95% share.